 I was excited to go back to Rome, very excited.
 Why?
-Because my readers decided that it was where I should go and spend the 100,000 Starpoints that American Express and Starwood really wanted me to use over a weekend.
+Because my readers decided that it was where I should go and spend the 100,000 Starpoints that American Express and Starwood (back then) really wanted me to use over a weekend in Rome.

 Thursday (or a normal person’s Friday)

 When I arrived at Fiumicino airport, things were looking good – I left a very wet London earlier that morning – there was actually some sun.
 I also had butterflies in my stomach as I was to have a very special person with me over these 3 days: my lovely sister Renata, who as she lives in Lisbon, I don’t get to see every day like I used to.
 Some magic happened and both our flights landed on time and we actually met on the terminal without even calling each other.
 That was certainly a sign of that was to come.

 We hugged and just got into our ‘official taxi’ – it usually is not so difficult to get an official taxi in other European cities, so please beware (and don’t believe a word other people say. €48 flat fee including luggage is the deal).
 We just said, ‘andiamo a St. Regis Hotel, per favore’. (my Italian is stellar as you will find out).